cupid-ide/cupid/doc/howto.rst

 On the next screen, select a starting configuration for the skeleton NUOPC application.
 Ideally, you should find a configuration that looks something like the actual coupled application you are building.
-But, the selected configuration is a starting point -- you will be able to modify the architecture, e.g., by adding new components or rearranging the connections between components.

 .. image:: images/new_project_p1.png
     :scale: 70%

 On the final screen of the wizard, type in a project name and click Finish.
 The new project will be created.
-Initially, the project will contain a .nuopc file and a .aird file.
-The .nuopc file is a configuration file describing the coupled system.
-The .aird file is a representation file that shows a graphical representation of the coupled system.
+Initially, the project will contain a .nuopc file which  is a configuration file describing the coupled system.

 .. image:: images/new_project_explorer.png
     :scale: 70%

-However, before exploring or modifying these files, let's generate all the NUOPC code for the system as it stands.
-Right click on the .nuopc file and select **NUOPC -> Generate NUOPC code** from the context menu.
-The code for the NUOPC skeleton application will be generated based on the contents of the .nuopc file.
+To generate all the NUOPC code for the system, right-click (CTRL-click on Mac) on the .nuopc file and select **NUOPC -> Generate NUOPC code** from the context menu.
+The code for the NUOPC skeleton application will be generated.
 This includes:

-  * A NUOPC "cap" for each Model and Mediator component
+  * A NUOPC cap for each Model component
+  * A NUOPC Mediator, if present in the configuration
   * A NUOPC Driver
   * A top-level main program
   * A makefile